dairelgroup/dairelgroup.github.io/index.md

 DAIREL's mission is to provide solutions to support users in their different tasks and domains when dealing with data and information.
 Our research topics and interests include

-* User-centric Information Access and Retrieval
+* User-centric Information Access, Retrieval and Recommendation
   * Retrieval-augmented generation
   * Interactive Models for multimodal information access inspired by Quantum Mechanics
   * Integration of cognitive theories (e.g, Polyrepresentation and Information Foraging)
   * Bibliometric-enhanced Information Retrieval
   * Cross-cultural Information Retrieval
   * Conversational agents
+  * Personalised Recommendation

 * Artificial Intelligence and Machine Learning
   * Probabilistic Logics